-- the USDA does not consider Salmonella a per se “adulterant” in raw chicken and
+- The USDA does not consider Salmonella a per se “adulterant” in raw chicken and

-- the bacteria can be killed by cooking the chicken.
+- The bacteria can be killed by cooking the chicken.

 The case sets an important precedent for food safety, protecting consumers who trust chicken producers to sell safe food products.

-The defendant in the lawsuit, Foster Poultry Farms, made the following arguments to try avoid legal responsibility for the harm to our 5-year-old client: 1) because Salmonella contamination is “natural” to raw chicken, it cannot form the basis of liability, regardless of he amount and type of contamination; and 2) because there was no evidence that the child ever consumed its product they could not be held legally responsible.
+The defendant in the lawsuit, Foster Poultry Farms, made the following arguments to try to avoid legal responsibility for the harm to our 5-year-old client: 1) because Salmonella contamination is “natural” to raw chicken, it cannot form the basis of liability, regardless of the amount and type of contamination; and 2) because there was no evidence that the child ever consumed its product they could not be held legally responsible.
 The second argument was made because Plaintiffs could not produce shopper card records, receipts, or other direct evidence that they had purchased Foster Farms chicken.

 In what is believed to be the first verdict of its kind, the jury concluded that Foster Farms was negligent in producing Salmonella Heidelberg-contaminated chicken and that, based on epidemiological and microbiological evidence alone, it caused Noah’s illness.
 The jury attributed 30% of the fault to Foster Farms and 70% to family members for their preparation of the chicken.
 The net verdict for the family was $1.95 million.

 According to lead trial attorney, Eric Hageman, the verdict establishes a precedent that should change the poultry industry.
 “Traditionally, Foster Farms and other poultry producers have argued that they are under absolutely no obligation to address even pervasive Salmonella contamination.
-The jury in this case said enough is enough.
+The jury, in this case, said enough is enough.
 Clean up your act.”
 The jury’s verdict, Hageman said, “showed that Foster Farms cannot simply hide behind USDA ‘approval’ of its chicken” and was “a rejection of the argument that poultry companies can produce contaminated product and then blame consumers who get sick from eating it.”